 > 950mm in length, 660mm in width and 930mm in height, the outward opening side panel access compact walk-in bath costs £1,575.

 > Or for larger spaces, the 980mm in length, 660mm in width and 930mm in height, the inward opening end panel access compact walk-in bath costs £1,625.

-As great as they are, walk-in baths, mobility baths and baths with a door are not suitable for all, so we would always strongly encourage you to visit a showroom to gain further insight, knowledge and try before you buy.
+As great as they are walk-in baths, easy access baths and baths with a door are not suitable for all, so we would always strongly encourage you to visit a showroom to gain further insight, knowledge and try before you buy.